 Food Lying around

 Sometimes I will do a routine inspection to find the tenant has gone to work and food has been left out.
 Or they have made sandwich and the breadboard and knife is still out.
 Keep in mind I am looking how you care for the home.
-This is not a great idea to do on an inspection day.
+This is not a great idea to see on an inspection day.

-Should be either empty or clean with the lid closed
+Should be either empty or clean with the lid closed.

 These can get mouldy fast.
-Tenants need to keep an eye on this and deal with it as it arises and certainly ensure the shower areas are mould free by the time an inspection is due
+Tenants need to keep an eye on this and deal with it as it arises and certainly ensure the shower areas are mould-free by the time an inspection is due.

 Clean, wipes and smelling like I can drink from it would be nice.